bernhardAxonIvy/doc/source/engine-guide/integration/reverse-proxy/secure-setup/protocol.rst

   to encrypt and decrypt data.

-But you need to ensure that the reverse proxy is setting the HTTP Header `X-Forwarded-Proto` with the value of `https` on all requests which are sent to the |ivy-engine|.
+But you need to ensure that the reverse proxy is setting the HTTP Header `X-Forwarded-Proto` with the value of `https` on all requests which are sent to the Axon Ivy Engine.

 .. rubric:: Remarks